 It is crucial not to rush the curing process, as premature demolding can result in a product that is not fully cured, leading to structural weaknesses and potential delamination.
 On the other hand, leaving the carbon fiber in the mold for too long can also have negative consequences, such as excessive heat buildup and over-curing.

-To ensure the best results, it is recommended to follow the manufacturer’s guidelines for curing times and temperatures, as well as conducting thorough quality control checks before proceeding to the next steps in the fabrication process.
+To ensure the best results, it is recommended to follow the manufacturer’s guidelines for curing times and temperatures, as well as conducting thorough checks before proceeding to the next steps in the fabrication process.

 Trimming and Finishing